 Requesting a Record

 Requests for inspection and copies of records should be directed to the Custodian of Records.
 The University of Kansas asks that you submit a written request to obtain public records.
 Please include the following information in your request:

 - Email address

-- A specific description of the records you are requesting.
-Make your request as specific as possible to expedite the process.
+- A specific description of the records requested (all requests should be as specific as possible to expedite the process)